copyright 2017 Jennifer Coopersmith

 Mass of Light?

 It is curious to note that we know that the photon – the light particle – has no mass (that is to say, it has no ‘rest mass’.)
 However, there are many scenarios where light does have a ‘mass equivalent’.
-For example, the Sun loses mass year by year, and this mass is chiefly irradiated away, that is it is lost as light (some mass is also lost in coronal mass ejections, solar wind, etc.).
+For example, the Sun loses mass year by year, and this mass is chiefly irradiated away, it is lost as light (some mass is also lost in coronal mass ejections, solar wind, etc.).
 Also, if a particle approaches its antiparticle and they both annihilate then two gamma rays will be produced.
 The masses of the particle and the antiparticle can be added.
-This mass must still be present after the annihilation (e.g. suppose it all happens in a closed box so that we can’t see when it happens).
+This mass-sum must still be present after the annihilation (e.g. suppose it all happens in a perfectly closed box – it will make no difference to us whether we view the box before, during, or after the annihilation).
 The trick is to understand that all these scenarios (light-gun in a box, the Sun, annihilation) involve a combination of light and matter, none involve pure light.
+Or if you want to be quantum mechanical philosophical about it, you could say “whenever we actually perform an experiment, then there’s always some mass around, it’s never just pure light”.

 Any system which has zero energy will always have zero energy, howsoever the system is viewed,